LaSharnda Beckwith, Ph.D.

-As Vice President of Employee Engagement /Organizational Effectiveness, Maria Dillon-Owens will oversee all aspects of Human Resources and Internal stakeholder relations.
+As Executive Vice-President and Chief Human Resources Officer, Maria Dillon-Owens oversees all aspects of Human Resources and Internal stakeholder relations.

 Maria holds a Bachelor of Science in Psychology from Tougaloo College and a Master of Science in Guidance & Counseling from Jackson State University.

 Gia Hamilton, Psy.D., LMFT

 Executive Vice-President, Chief Program Officer

 As Executive Vice-President and Chief Program Officer, Dr. Hamilton oversees the integration of services to embrace, equip, and empower vulnerable people in Southern California.

 Dr. Hamilton joins LSSSC having served as Dean for the School of Behavioral Sciences at a local university.
 She has been licensed as a Marriage and Family Therapist since 2006 with clinical expertise in the healing of interpersonal trauma and trauma-informed care.
 As an American Association for Marriage and Family Therapy (AAMFT) Approved Supervisor, she enjoys working with MFT Trainees and Associates.
 Dr. Hamilton provides guidance and training for universities, organizations, and agencies focused on serving diverse, marginalized, and underserved communities.